luapower/glue/glue.md

 Escape magic characters of the string `s` so that it can be used as a pattern to string matching functions.

-  * the optional argument `mode` can have the value `"*i"` (for case insensitive), in which case each alphabetical character in `s` will also be escaped as `[aA]` so that it matches both its lowercase and uppercase variants.
+  * the optional argument `mode` can have the value `"*i"` (for case insensitive), in which case each alphabetical character in `s` will also be escaped as `"[aA]"` so that it matches both its lowercase and uppercase variants.
   * escapes embedded zeroes as the `%z` pattern.

 ### Uses